MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-19-07-changing-your-app-on-the-fly-with-ibm-mobilefirst-foundation-8-0.md

 ## Are you Using Live Update Yet?

-To get started using the Live Update feature, see the Live Update Getting Started Tutorial [here]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/).
+To get started using the Live Update feature, see the [Live Update tutorial]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/).

 ![LiveUpdate]({{site.baseurl}}/assets/blog/2016-19-07-changing-your-app-on-the-fly-with-ibm-mobilefirst-foundation-8-0/LiveUpdate.png)